beingofexistence13/dx/readme.md

 ## `beingofexistence/dx -> Getting Started`

 <details>
-<summary>So, dx by defaul uses new blazing fast bun runtime bun you can also use npm,yarn and bun if you want</summary>
+<summary>So, dx by default uses new blazing fast bun runtime but you can also use npm,yarn and pnpm if you want</summary>

 ```sh
 bun